-Discovering takes good data and a computer algebra system (CAS) can provide good data.
+Discovering things in mathematics can be facilitated by using a computer algebra system (CAS) available on many handheld calculators and computer apps.
+A CAS can provide good data with which to draw conclusions.
 You can do “experiments” by producing the results with a CAS and looking for patterns.
-As an example let’s look at how you and your students might discover the chain rule for derivatives.
+As an example, let’s look at how you and your students might discover the chain rule for derivatives.

 Or does it?

 Suggest your students use a CAS to do the example above this time using the third power.
 The output might look like this:

 But even better: what we want is just the answer.
 Who cares about all the algebra in between?
 Try a few powers until the pattern become obvious.

 Now we have some good data to work with.
 Can you guess the pattern?